 By Paul S. Hamann & Jack Salewski, CPA, CGMA

 The old adage “Simple isn’t always easy” perfectly sums up the IRS and Court guidelines for determining Reasonable Compensation for an S Corp owner.
-At first blush the IRS and court guidelines seem simple enough – but once you start to follow the roadmap the IRS and Courts have laid out – simple quickly turns to challenging.
+At first blush the IRS and court guidelines seem simple enough – but once you start to follow the roadmap the IRS and Courts have laid out – something that appears simple quickly turns into a challenge.
 Let us explore step by step best practices for determining Reasonable Compensation for a shareholder-employee of an S Corp:

 Step Two: Estimate the amount of time devoted to the business and break it down by each service listed in Step One.
 “Time and effort devoted to the business” is one of the key factors the courts look at when determining Reasonable Compensation.

 Step Three: After listing all the services the shareholder-employee provides to their S Corp, find reliable wage data to match to the services provided.
 Keep in mind that the wage data should match both the services performed and the experience level for each service performed.
 The wage data should also be adjusted for the location of the business or where the services are performed (usually the same but not always), since wage data varies widely county to county, city to city, state to state etc…